CMU-IDS-2022/final-project-netflixandnochill/Report.md

 Movie Recommendation System

 Initially we wanted to build a model to predict the kind of content that these platforms wanted to produce.
 That is exactly the narrative we have for our visualization.
 However we hit a number of road blocks.
 First, there were very few variables that were relevant to this question.
 The dependent variables:country, rating.
 The independent variable in this case was ‘listed_in’ (genre).
 Second, the cardinality of the ‘country’ variable was huge yet we had to use one-hot-encoding to deal with the categorical variable which really increased the dimension of the dataset.
 Third, which was  the worse for our question was the fact that the important listed categorical variables above had values in their validation set which were not in their test set.The simplest way to deal with this problem was to drop the column entirely.
 Having seen these many challenges with trying a prediction model for this particular datasets, we decided to change it to elicit more insight.
 We decided to build a custom recommendation system for each of our platforms.
-The ‘description’ attribute was dealt with in 2 ways.\
+The ‘description’ attribute was dealt with in 2 ways.
-1.Movies are clustered using KMeans clustering with TF-IDF weights.(So two movies that belong in a group of description will share a node.)
+1. Movies are clustered using KMeans clustering with TF-IDF weights.(So two movies that belong in a group of description will share a node.)
-2.calculate the TF-IDF matrix and for each film and then take the top 5 of similar descriptions.In this case Adamic Adar measure used to compute closeness between the nodes.
+2. calculate the TF-IDF matrix and for each film and then take the top 5 of similar descriptions.In this case Adamic Adar measure used to compute closeness between the nodes.

 ## Results